 - 1. Coaches will pitch three times to each batter.
 The batter may swing as many times as they want.
 After three pitches, regardless of whether any were foul balls, if the ball has not been put in play the ball will be put on the Tee.
 The batter will then have two swings per at-bat at the tee.
 If the second swing results in a foul ball, the batter will be called out.
 Coach-pitchers pitch to their own team and must start with one foot on the rubber and throw overhand.
 Coaches are encouraged to stand behind home plate to field thrown balls in order to maintain the speed of the game. - 2.
-Coach-pitchers are only to pitch and are not to instruct while the ball is in play.
-They shall make every effort to stay out of the way and vacate the field of play once the ball is put in play.
-Coaches will be
+A strike will be called if a batter measures up at the "T" when a ball is on the "T".

-- given verbal warnings for the first two violations.
-On the third violation, the coach will be ejected for the remainder of the game. - 3.
-A strike will be called if a batter measures up at the "T" when a ball is on the "T". - 4.
-Batters and runners may advance multiple bases on hits to the outfield and overthrows.
+- 3. Batters and runners may advance multiple bases on hits to the outfield and overthrows.
 Time should be called when the ball is in the possession of an infielder and when the lead runner hesitates.
-Coaches need to use good judgment and not encourage poor base running habits. - 5.
+Coaches need to use good judgment and not encourage poor base running habits. - 4.
 A coach may be at home plate to assist the batter in getting set up at the tee, but the coach may not physically position the batter in such a manner as to direct the hit in a particular direction.
 The coach cannot physically set the batter to "pull" the ball, for example.
-The coach may tell the batter where he wants the ball to go; if the batter can get in position to hit there, this is acceptable. - 6.
-Inning change occurs at three outs or five runs. - 7.
+The coach may tell the batter where he wants the ball to go; if the batter can get in position to hit there, this is acceptable. - 5.
+Inning change occurs at three outs or five runs. - 6.
 Two coaches are allowed in the field of play while on defense.
-A third coach may remain in foul territory in the infield area.
+A third coach may remain within six (6) feet of the entrance to the defensive team's dugout.
+All other coaches must remain inside the dugout while on defense.